 The Rimington Award is named after Dave Rimington, the only two-time winner of the Outland Trophy in addition to back to back first team All-American selections for the Nebraska Cornhuskers.

-Cornelius Edison of Portland State headlines the 2014 Rimington Award winners as the most outstanding center in the NCAA FCS Division.
+Bruce Johnson of the University of Maine headlines the 2015 Rimington Award winners as the most outstanding center in the NCAA FCS Division.

 ABOUT THE RIMINGTON AWARD